shahbakhat/Classic-snake-game/README.md

 - Enter a name for your app.
 The app name must be unique, so you need to adjust the name until you find a name that hasn't been used.
 - From the dropdown, choose the region closest to you (EU or USA), and finally, select *Create App*.
 - From the new app *Settings*, click *Reveal Config Vars*, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.
-- Now, add a seecond Config Var for the `creds.json`file, which contains the API Key from Google Sheets.
-Set the value of KEY to `CREDS` and paste the entire contents of `creds.json` in the VALUE box.
-Select *add*.
 - Further down, to support dependencies, select *Add buildpack*.
 - The order of the buildpacks is important.
 Select `Python` first, then *Save changes*.
 Click *Add buildpack* again, and select `Node.js`, then *Save changes*.
 If they are not in this order, you can drag them to rearrange them